Dignity for All Students Act

 - Code of Conduct: The ESM code of conduct was amended by counsel to include the terms and definitions needed to be compliant with the Dignity Act.
 The Code of Conduct is available on BoardDocs as well as in the main office of any of our school buildings.

-- Dignity Act Coordinator: The District-wide Dignity Act Coordinator is Linda Weiss, Director of Health, Physical Education & Athletics.
+- Dignity Act Coordinator: The District-wide Dignity Act Coordinator is Linda Weiss, Assistant Superintendent for Personnel and Student Services.
 To comply with the Dignity Act, at least one staff member in each building has also been designated as a Dignity Act Coordinator.
 These Dignity Act Coordinators have been appointed by the Board of Education and will be available to handle issues of human relations and to respond to issues of discrimination and harassment.

 - South Street School, 631-801-3141: Principal John-Michael Jackson and Heather Joy-Basirico